CastleLab/AutoTestUnreliable-Inferences/README.md

 ## Acknowledgment
-This work was supported by the Hong Kong ITF (Grant No: MHP/055/19) *Testing DNN Systems*.
+This work is supported by the Hong Kong ITF (Grant No: MHP/055/19) *Testing DNN Systems*.